hzwer/NIPS2017-LearningToRunACE/README.md

 # NIPS2017-LearningToRun

-A keras solution for 2nd plase [NIPS RL 2017 challenge](https://www.crowdai.org/challenges/nips-2017-learning-to-run/leaderboards?challenge_round_id=12).
+A keras solution for 2nd place [NIPS RL 2017 challenge](https://www.crowdai.org/challenges/nips-2017-learning-to-run/leaderboards?challenge_round_id=12).

 More details will be added in a few days